- Degrees & Programs

 Learn from our distinguished, international faculty.
 SLU-Madrid professors are recognized leaders in their academic fields.
 They are also committed to your learning, experienced in teaching courses designed especially for our intensive summer sessions.
 Get ready to be challenged--and changed.
 95% of full-time faculty hold terminal degrees from universities in Spain, the U.S. and around the world.

 The Office of Student Life organizes an exciting program of social events and cultural activities on and off campus.
+University-sponsored travel includes guided day trips to Monasterio de Piedra, Toledo, Segovia and El Escorial/Valley of the Fallen, and weekend trips to Sevilla and Barcelona.

 Cultural activities in Madrid: